IsabellaFrancesconi/roomiematch-backend/API.md

     - usage: `GET` with a user id parameter
     - returns: associated user data
 - `/delete` deletes a user
-    - usage: `DEL` with a user id parameter
+    - usage: `DELETE` with a user id parameter
 - `/accept` accepts a roommate match
     - usage: `POST` with a user id and a roommate id
 - `/reject` rejects a roommate match